DCMLab/debussy_preludes/README.md

 # Claude Debussy – Préludes

-This dataset has been released together with the publication
+This dataset is part of the [The Claude Debussy Solo Piano Corpus](https://github.com/DCMLab/debussy_piano) which has been released together with the publication

 > Laneve, S., Schaerf, L., Cecchetti, G., Hentschel, J., & Rohrmeier, M. (in press).
 The diachronic development of Debussy’s musical style: A corpus study with Discrete Fourier Transform.
 Humanities and Social Sciences Communications.

 ## License